 About mid-way through the summer residency, students rank their top three faculty mentor choices from their genre.
 The Program Director and Core Faculty make the final assignments about four days before the end of the Residency at which point students and their newly assigned faculty mentors meet to cooperatively develop a semester study plan.
 This plan outlines their submission deadlines, reading assignments, specific semester goals, expectations, and methods of communication.
 This faculty mentor will then guide the student through the following fall and spring semesters.

 First year students are required to complete eight creative manuscripts during the two semesters.
 Second year students are required to complete five creative manuscripts.
 The third year student work schedule is to be determined based upon their previous two years of work and their thesis progress.

-How much does UAA's MFA program cost?
+How much does the MFA Program cost?

 Where can I learn more about financial assistance?

 Please contact the Office of Student Financial Assistance directly for all of your financial aid questions.
 You may contact them at 907-786-1480 or e-mail them at: firstname.lastname@example.org.

 At the moment the Creative Writing & Literary Arts program does not currently offer scholarships or assistantships.